RS1 Maps

 9.4.
 Unlink

 “Unlink” works when you don't want to continue working with the list in the cloud (but you don't want to delete it).
 It's a synonym for “disconnecting from the cloud”.
-Any markers you have on the map won't be erased, but if you want to interact with the cloud list again, you'll have to import it again.
+Any bookmarks you have on the map won't be erased, but if you want to interact with the cloud list again, you'll have to import it again.

 9.5.
 Delete from the cloud